FeatureBaseDB/featurebase/docs/query-language.md

 **Description:**

-Intersect performs a logical AND on the results of all `ROW_CALL` queries passed to it.
+Intersect performs a set intersection on the column indexes in the results of all `ROW_CALL` queries passed to it.
+In comparison to a relational query, this is similar to combining clauses in the "AND" sense.

 **Result Type:** object with attrs and columns